 Restricted electives which must be chosen in consultation with Faculty from the School of Business.
 Each restricted elective will usually be chosen from Business or Business - Technology courses which are not already required for the specific diploma, and for which the student has the required prerequisite.

-In this preparatory course, students will begin integrating many of the skills learned from previous GAS courses in order to begin demonstrating integrated GAS Program Learning Outcomes (PLOs) and the Essential Employability Skills (EES).
-Specifically, in this Pre-Capstone Course, students will explore case studies and be guided in identifying and articulating problems in communities as well as outlining the implications of these problems.
-Students will work both collaboratively and independently to research a community of interest in order to identify a problem.
-By the end of the course, students should be focused on one problem in preparation for their subsequent Capstone Course.
+In this preparatory course, students begin integrating many of the skills learned from previous G.A.S. courses to begin demonstrating integrated G.A.S.
+Program Learning Outcomes (PLOs) and the Essential Employability Skills (EES).
+Specifically, in this pre-capstone course, students will explore case studies and be guided in identifying and articulating problems in communities as well as outlining the implications of these problems.
+Students will work both collaboratively and independently to research a community of interest to identify a problem.
+By the end of the course, students select one problem in preparation for GAAS 200.

-In this experiential and active-learning course, students will integrate many of the skills learned from previous GAS courses in order to demonstrate integrated GAS Program Learning Outcomes (PLOs) and the Essential Employability Skills (EES).
-Specifically, in this Capstone Course, students will clearly identify and articulate a problem in a community; outline the implications of this problem including potential stake-holders; gather data in answering this problem; analyze and visually present their data; synthesize their research findings; and coherently summarize and present a feasible solution.
+In this experiential and active-learning course, students integrate many of the skills learned from previous GAS courses to demonstrate integrated G.A.S.
+Program Learning Outcomes (PLOs) and the Essential Employability Skills (EES).
+Specifically, in this capstone course, students will clearly identify and articulate a problem in a community; outline the implications of this problem, including potential stakeholders; gather data that accurately describes this problem; analyze and present their data; synthesize their research findings; and coherently summarize and present a feasible solution.